A unified approach to the Behrens-Fisher problem: Discussion

-The work of Nel {\etal} \cite{Nel1990} is conditioned on the unknown variances $\sigma_{i}^{2}$.
+The work of \cite{Nel1990} is conditioned on the unknown variances $\sigma_{i}^{2}$.
 They express $T$ as a ratio $U/(V+W)$ with $U\sim\chi^{2}_{1}$ and $V,W$ independent Gamma variates, and evaluate the joint integral by a single change of variables, obtaining a ${}_{2}F_{1}$ kernel.
 We apply a MB identity to decouple $(gW_{1}+hW_{2})^{1/2}$, collapse the 2-fold integral to one contour; closing right gives the residue series, closing left yields the same hypergeometric pdf as \cite{Nel1990}.
 Further, a separate $(S,U)$ polar transform leads to the Euler--Beta representation for the cdf.
 The MB approach also furnishes cumulant--generating functions and Ramanujan coefficients\textemdash absent in the work of \cite{Nel1990}.
 From a computational standpoint, \cite{Nel1990} called their density ``computationally intractable.''
 We overcome the numeric hurdle by: (i) providing a terminating series when either $n_{i}$ is odd, (ii) showing ${}_{2}F_{1}$ in \eqref{eq:euler_beta} is stable under the M\"{o}bius argument $\rho(t)$.
 Thus, we convert what \cite{Nel1990} regarded as theoretical curiosity into a deployable routine. \cite{Nel1990} do not discuss effective degrees of freedom.
 We relate the hypergeometric tail exponent to $\nu_{\text{tail}}=\nu_{1}+\nu_{2}$ and contrast it with Welch's random $\nu_{W}$, clarifying why and where Welch inherits liberal or conservative bias.
 Our analytic heatmap quantify the maximum Type-I error inflation of Welch (up to +58 \% for $n_{1}=n_{2}=10,\,r=4$) and locate the crossover surface $\nu_{W}=\nu_{\text{tail}}$.
-A summary of the comparison between Nel et al's work and our work is summarized in \tabref{tab:nel_vs_present}.
-We also provide new analytic assets: (i) Ramanujan-series tails\textemdash usable for fast, high-accuracy upper tail $p-$values; (iii) Lugannani--Rice correction\textemdash back--checked against the exact tail, delivering $<10^{-6}$ error for $|t|<0.8\min\{\nu_{1},\nu_{2}\}$; (iii) A cdf that permits likelihood maximization without numerical quadrature over $(W_{1},W_{2})$.
+A comparison between the work of \cite{Nel1990} and our work is summarized in the following paragraph.